vnvstore/Web-App-Demo/README.md

 ## View database record

-Use Prisma Studio's interface, take a look at the following tutorial [https://vercel.com/guides/nextjs-prisma-postgres](Prisma Tutorial)
+Use Prisma Studio's interface, take a look at the following tutorial [Prisma Tutorial](https://vercel.com/guides/nextjs-prisma-postgres)

 ## Learn More